Monday, March 25, 2024

 My Favorite Survival Tips for a New Baby’s Arrival

-Notes to my friends and my future early postpartum self!
+Notes to my friends and family from my early postpartum self!
+My favorite survival and sanity-saving methods for those wild early days.

 -Everything on the KellyMom website—my Lactation Consultant told me it was all the same advice she gives.